AgustinOrdonez/LPC-on-Clion/README.md

 - Modify the CMakeLists.txt with preprocessor definitions and compiler and linker flags you can get by copying from a simple MCUXpresso project
-- Create a “ARM GCC / MCUXpresso for VS Code” SDK in [NXP's SDK builder](https://mcuxpresso.nxp.com/en/select) and download an example project inside that project copy the equivalent files for the ones this project has on "firmware" directory(except for `LPC845.svd`)
+- Create a “ARM GCC / MCUXpresso for VS Code” SDK in [NXP's SDK builder](https://mcuxpresso.nxp.com/en/select) and download an example project inside that project copy the equivalent files for the ones this project has on `firmware/CMSIS` and `firmware/device` directories
+- Create a project in MCUXpresso and copy the files there are in `firmware/MCUXpresso` directory to get access to ROMDIVIDE (which is constant time division). ***Note:** There are more files, but they are not on a working state yet*

 Disclaimer: Inside CMakeLists.txt there is a variable called "MCU_DEVICE" which is used for both linker script name and also for flashing target, have this in mind if these are different on your board(flashing tutorial below)